lgblgblgb/xemu/README.md

 #### Alternative method (Cross-compilation)

-Note: this is the official method we use to build official binaries for Windows.
+Note: this is the **official method we use to build official binaries for Windows**.

 For Ubuntu (and probably other DEB based distros, this also includes of course WSL if Ubuntu is used as the guest) you can install mingw by: